jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2.md

 <!-- If virtue pleases and vice displeases for their own sakes, it is  -->

-15 Pleasure and pain are the great objects of desire and aversion.
+{{< s v="15" >}}  Pleasure and pain are the great objects of desire and aversion.
 But these are distinguished by feeling and not by reason.
 Therefore, if virtue is desirable and vice detestable for their own sakes, then it is our immediate sense and feeling, not our reason, which originally distinguishes those qualities.

-16 In a certain sense, reason may justly be the principle of approbation and disapprobation.
+{{< s v="16" >}} In a certain sense, reason may justly be the principle of approbation and disapprobation.
 Through inattention, however, these sentiments were long regarded as originally flowing from reason.
 Dr. Hutcheson was the first to precisely distinguish how all moral distinctions=
 - may arise from reason, and
 - are founded on immediate sense and feeling.

 He has explained this so fully and unanswerably in his illustrations on the moral sense.

-Any controversy in this can only be imputed to=
+Any controversy in this can only be imputed to:
 - inattention to what he has written, or
 - a superstitious attachment to certain forms of expression.